shardus/website-docs.shardus.com/pages/docs/api/configuration/server.md

 }
 ```

-> The `hashkey` parameter is a `String` that is used to initialize the `crypto` module, which is used for the cryptographic functions within Shardus
+> The `hashKey` parameter is a `String` that is used to initialize the `crypto` module, which is used for the cryptographic functions within Shardus

 ## p2p

-The `p2p` parameter is an `Object` which can pass in the following parameters
+The `p2p` parameter is an `Object` which can pass in the following parameters:

 ```json
 "p2p": {